mnieber/skandha/README.md

 ## Rationale

 The goal of SkandhaJS is to provide data containers that have reusable behaviors, such as selection, highlighting, filtering, drag-and-drop, etc. The only requirement for using these containers is that every item in the container has a unique id.
-SkandhaJS allows you to combine behaviors and make them interact properly.
+SkandhaJS allows you to combine behaviors that have interactions.
 For example, when selecting an item you may want the item also to be highlighted.
-As we will see, these interactions are achieved by implementing callback functions.
+As we will see, these interactions are implemented in callback functions.

 ## Links